California Senate Bill 35 (2017): Impact

-Some housing experts believe the impact of SB 35 on overall housing production will be minimal due to the standards required to meet streamlining approval.
-The bill is expected to increase below-market housing for the lowest income households.
-As of November 2019, officials have approved more than 6,000 homes under SB 35, including 4,700 in the Bay Area and 1,600 in Southern California.
+Some housing experts believed the impact of SB 35 on overall housing production will be minimal due to the standards required to meet streamlining approval.
+The bill was expected to increase below-market housing for the lowest income households.
+As of November 2019, officials had approved more than 6,000 homes under SB 35, including 4,700 in the Bay Area and 1,600 in Southern California.
+A report in 2023 found that between 2018 and 2021, 156 pending and approved housing projects had resulted from the law with the projects total 18,215 proposed new units, two-thirds of which was affordable housing.

 Cities Affected by SB 35

-28 cities and counties have met their lower and above moderate income RHNA.
-298 jurisdictions have not created enough housing to meet their above moderate income RHNA.
+As of 2024, 47 cities and counties had met their lower and above moderate income RHNA.
+254 jurisdictions had not created enough housing to meet their above moderate income RHNA.
 Projects in these jurisdictions can qualify for SB 35 housing if developments with 10% of housing units devoted to below market housing.

-213 jurisdictions have not created enough housing to meet their above very low and low-income RHNA.
+238 jurisdictions had not created enough housing to meet their above very low and low-income RHNA.
 Projects in these jurisdictions can qualify for SB 35 housing if developments with 50% of housing units devoted to below market housing.